-- 7. A parent(s)/relative caregiver of an excluded SSI child(ren) with no other dependent child(ren) may be eligible for TANF if they meet all other TANF requirements: - Do not count the income and resources of SSI child(ren) when determining eligibility for the parent/caregiver and other members of the assistance unit. - 8.
-Eligible Minor Parents. - 9.
-When the natural parent(s) of the dependent child reside in the same household, they required are members unless ineligible or the for whom assistance is child requested has been legally Once adopted, the adopted. adoptive parents/siblings living in the home become the required members.
-The natural parents/ siblings are no longer required members.
+A parent/relative caregiver of an excluded SSI child(ren) with no other dependent child(ren) may be eligible for TANF if they meet all other TANF requirements:

+Do not count the income and resources of SSI child(ren) when determining eligibility for the parent/caregiver and other members of the assistance unit.

+- 8. Eligible minor parents. - 9.
+When the natural parent(s) of the dependent child reside in the same household, they are required members unless ineligible or the child for whom assistance is requested has been legally adopted.
+Once adopted, the adoptive parents/siblings living in the home become the required members.
+The natural parents/-siblings are no longer required members.